-Fiduciary Funds: The School District is the trustee, or fiduciary, for assets that belong to others, primarily scholarship funds held within the principals' accounts and at the district level.
-The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
+Fiduciary Funds: Custodial funds are used to report resources held by the School District in a purely custodial capacity.
 The School District excludes these activities from the government-wide financial statements because it cannot use these assets to finance its operations.